They want a unique, custom designed blade that suit their game and expresses their personality

 They prefer Australian-made products and suppliers

-can be made the exact size, weight, balance, speed and thickness you need for your playing style
+can be made whatever size, weight, balance, speed and thickness you need for your playing style

-can be shaped to fit your hand perfectly while you wait
+can be shaped to fit your hand perfectly if desired

-can feature whatever handle size, style, shape, length, thickness and material you like
+can usually accommodate whatever handle size, style, shape, length, thickness and material you like (within reason)

-can be designed to suit the strengths of your game or help compensate for any weaknesses
+can be designed to suit the strengths of your game or help compensate for weakness or injury

 can express your personality by featuring your name and signature, unique graphics, custom colours or one-of-a-kind decals